 I found this little detail in Germany adorable.
 Almost every child up to the age of 5 was dressed in a full snowsuit - like the kind in A Christmas Story when Randy protests, "I can't put my arms down!"

-You can't help but get in the Christmas spirit.
+You can't help but get in the Christmas spirit at Christmas Markets in Germany.

 Seriously.
 It's a really fun and magical experience that is so Christmassy you can't help but smile.
 When it started snowing on us one day in Hamburg, I could barely contain my holiday joy.
 No matter how much of a bah humbug you think you are, once you have a sip of glühwein in the cold December air, surrounded by the sights and smells of the market, everyone around you laughing and smiling, you will feel ready to belt out every verse of Jingle Bells.